wjwelchusa/pythonproj5340SU19/readme.md

 1. Details provided by scapy are significant and detailed.
 2. Extracted output of all supported layers to: dot11_layers.txt
 3. Extracted all actions available with scapy to all_actions.txt
 4. Many of the remainings cripts will depend upon this documentation for data extract, classification and processing.

+## 7/18/2019 Activities
+### Building scripts to extract data from Dot11 signals and to identify SSID's
+1. Examine in more depth the extraction of additional fields and values from the Dot11 scapy layer.
+2. The data is referenced through tagged parameters, in the format : type, length, value.
+Typically the SSID is the first tagged parameter.
+Do not always assume this only.
+Reference otherwise.
+3. It will help to determine if the WLAN signal is encrypted.
+This is extracted from RSN field.